freedick/cltcache/README.md

 du -hd0 ~/.cltcache
 ```

+## Configuration

+There are some configuration options which are loaded from ~/.cltcache/cltcache.cfg by default.
+See the example configuration file [here](cltcache.cfg) for more information about them.

 ## Why?

 Static code analysis of C++ code can consume more time and power than compilation while producing a lot smaller output files, especially when no warnings and errors were generated.